 You can absolutely go live to Facebook, YouTube, Twitter, and more with just a phone and something great to say.
 In fact, that’s a fantastic way to get started with live streaming.
 It’s also great if you’re on location and can’t carry other equipment with you.

 The catch with live streaming using only your phone is that you won’t be able to do things like add your logo, bring on guests, add in any graphics, or share your screen.
-That’s where live streaming software like Ecamm Live comes in to help.
+That’s where live streaming software (also called an encoder) like Ecamm Live comes in to help.

 If you’re going beyond your phone, then the first thing you’ll need on your checklist is a computer.